 Griffith Park Pool

-East of Hollywood, the trendies and creatives that congregate along the Los Feliz/Silver Lake/Echo Park/Atwater axis have long sang the praises of the Griffith Park Pool.
+East of Hollywood, the fashionistas and creatives that congregate along the Los Feliz/Silver Lake/Echo Park/Atwater axis have long sung the praises of the Griffith Park Pool (3401 Riverside Dr., Los Angeles 90027).
 Located near the insanely busy intersection where Los Feliz Boulevard meets Riverside Drive and the Golden State Freeway, most drivers have noticed the delightful pool and its vintage building across from the Mulholland Memorial Fountain.
-Looking very much like a private facility, would-be swimmers shouldn’t be intimidated - the Griffith Park Pool is a public pool that welcomes everyone from families to even the palest Silver Lake fashionistas.
-In terms of location and ambiance, this is one of L.A.'s most charming pools, but be aware that there aren’t a lot of shaded areas around the pool itself, so keep that in mind on days of extreme heat.
+Looking very much like a private facility, would-be swimmers shouldn’t be intimidated - the Griffith Park Pool is a public pool that welcomes everyone from families to the trendiest Silver Lake artist.
+In terms of location and ambiance, this is one of LA's most charming pools, but be aware that there aren’t a lot of shaded areas around the pool itself, so keep that in mind on days of extreme heat.
 (And flip flops are never an option if you care about the soles of your feet).

 Hansen Dam Aquatic Center

-If you’re looking for a completely different swimming experience - a resort environment with sand and landscaping and some of the best summer people watching in the city - head north to Lake View Terrace and L.A.’s largest public pool, the Hansen Dam Aquatic Center.
+If you’re looking for a completely different swimming experience - a resort environment with sand and landscaping and some of the best summer people watching in the city - head north to Lake View Terrace and LA’s largest public pool, the Hansen Dam Aquatic Center (11798 Foothill Blvd., Lake View Terrace 91342).
 Under the majestic San Gabriel Mountain foothills, families can enjoy picnics (it helps to arrive early for a good spot) by the “swim lake,” a water slide, a beach-like atmosphere without the hassles (and the occasional shark scare!) of the actual beach, and the kind of communal Summer vibes often associated with private swim clubs.
 Word to the wise: go over the strict facility rules before heading over.

 Annenberg Community Beach House